Xilebo/special-pancake/docu.md

 ## Package Loader

 The Package Loader loads all the packages - that is modules and plugins.
-In addition to the normal structure, it needs a file called bootstrap.php, which loads the packageloader.
+In addition to the normal structure, it has a file called bootstrap.php, which is called by the index.php to load the packageloader.
 It than offers a class called _Package_ that can be used to load other packages.

 #### Package::load($type, $name)

 Loads a specific package registered in config.ini or localconf.ini.
 * $type can be either 'module' or 'plugin'.
 * $name is the name, under which the package is registered in the configuration.

 #### Package::loadAll()